oresttokovenko/oresttokovenko.github.io/_posts/2021-12-25-aws-data-analytics-specialty.markdown

   - ### _Availability and Durablity of your Ingestion Components_
     - Kinesis Data Streams replicates your data synchronously across three AZs in one region
+    - Streams are divided in ordered Shards/Partitions
+      - One stream is made of many shards
+      - The number of shards can evolve over time (reshard/merge)
+      - Records are ordered per shard
+    - Multiple applications can consume the same stream, ability to reprocess/replay data
     - Don't use Kinesis Data Streams for protracted data persistence
-      - Your data is retained for 24 hours, which can be extended to 7 days
+      - Your data is retained for 24 hours, which can be extended to 365 days
     - Kinesis Data Firehose streams your data directly to a data destination, no retention {:refdef: style="text-align: center;"}
        ![Image]({{site.baseurl}}/images/aws_das_1.1.jpg)
        {: refdef}
-      - Destinations: S3, Redshift, Elasticsearch, Splunk and Kinesis Data Analytics
+      - Destinations: S3, Redshift, Opensearch, Splunk and Kinesis Data Analytics
       - Can transform your data, using a Lambda function, prior to delivering the data

   - ### _Fault Tolerance of your Ingestion Components_